hackern0v1c3/MacMon/README.md

 # MacMon
 <h1>THIS IS A SUPER EARLY PRE-ALPHA PROOF OF CONCEPT.
 IT IS FULL OF BUGS, HALF COMPLETED FEATURES, AND SECURITY HOLES.
-PLEASE DO NOT USE IN A PRODUCTION ENVIRONMENT!!!</h1>
+PLEASE DO NOT USE IN A PRODUCTION ENVIRONMENT AND ESPECIALLY DONT OPEN THE WEB INTERFACE DIRECTLY TO THE INTERNET!!!
+Hopefully this project will be fully featured and secure some day but right now it is not.</h1>
 <hr>

 <h1>Information:</h1>